Steps in the Design Phase

 5. Press the Total key

-Prototyping allows designers to look at their concept in real world usage before final design decisions are committed to, which makes it quite useful in highly complex areas.
+Prototyping allows designers to look at their concept in real world usage before final design decisions are committed to, which makes it quite useful with complex concepts.
 This approach allows you to understand the needs of the learners by extending the design concepts and products out to the real world in order to create an unified whole.

 For more information on task steps, see Tasks: Learning Steps.